 - Churned customers

-They all rely on our powerful building blocks and integrations with various databases like PostreSQL, Google Sheets, Excel files, MongoDB, Shopify, Snowflake, Redshift, Sendgrid, Salesforce, Close and DOMO.
+They all rely on our powerful building blocks and integrations with various databases like PostreSQL, Google Sheets, Excel files, MongoDB, Shopify, Snowflake, Redshift, Sendgrid, Salesforce, Typeform and DOMO.